Reviews Archive

 Detail

-Atari ST - The base foreground detail here is very similar to all other versions though unfortunately there's pretty much zero background detail or effects going on in this version.
+Atari ST - The base foreground detail here is very similar to all other versions, but unfortunately there's pretty much zero background detail or effects going on in this version, leading it to come last.

 Winner Is: Amiga 1200